Bicycle commuter Vern Nosal wasn’t letting last week’s ice and cold keep him down.

 Other proposals include bike routes on the uphill segment of Five Mile Road; Belt Street north of Northwest Boulevard; Astor Street in the Logan Neighborhood; and Regal Street in Hillyard.
 A switchback bike path through Pioneer Park along Ben Garnett Way could help riders get up the South Hill.

-Creating more separation between bicycles and vehicles and increasing bicycling safety is part of the plan.
+Creating more separation between bicycles and vehicles is part of the plan.

 “Safety is really a big issue out there on the road,” Nosal said.